mirte-robot/mirte-documentation/doc/mirte_master.md

 ### Flashing the Pico
 <s> Go to /usr/local/src/mirte/mirte-install-scripts/ and run ./upload_arduino.sh upload_pico Telemetrix4rpipico.
 This will stop ROS, flash the Pico and restart ROS again.
 If flashing failed or something else, it will tell you how to restart ROS again. </s>

-Download the latest uf2 from [here](https://mirte.arend-jan.com/files/telemetrix/release/Telemetrix4RpiPico.uf2) and upload it with picotool ( `wget https://mirte.arend-jan.com/files/telemetrix/release/Telemetrix4RpiPico.uf2 ; sudo picotool load -f Telemetrix4RpiPico.uf2` ).
+Download the latest uf2 from [here](https://github.com/mirte-robot/Telemetrix4RpiPico/pull/14) (build and deploy -> summary -> artifacts) and upload it with picotool ( `sudo picotool load -f Telemetrix4RpiPico.uf2` ).

 ## Electronics
 The Mirte-master is built to be as easy to work with as possible, there should be no need to change anything in the electronics.